ronnie-issa/BSC-2/README.md

 - Make Large Omnis Logo Responsive (Use SVG)
 - Email spam protection plan
 - Navbar logo should scroll to top on homepage or (Reload when on astro)
+- Loading calulations for product price when incleasing or decreasing quantity in bag page